Berg0162/Bluefruit-Steering-Server/README.md

 Once paired with a BLE client, the application uses `BluefruitSteeringServer::updateSteeringValue()` to transmit real-time **steering angle data** over Bluetooth.

 To ensure **interoperability**, the library implements a known **BLE Steering Profile**, which defines a consistent structure of services and characteristics used in commercial BLE steering devices.
-BLE profiles serve as an **application-layer contract** between the controller (peripheral) and the receiving client (central), ensuring compatibility across devices and platforms.
+BLE profiles serve as an **application-layer contract** between the server (peripheral) and the receiving client (central), ensuring compatibility across devices and platforms.

 <details>
 <summary>🔍 More Info</summary>